|143 Art and Design Building, 408 East Peabody, Champaign|

 The curriculum in art education requires 130 credit hours and prepares students for positions as teachers of art in the public and private schools, grades kindergarten through twelve.
 The program places emphasis on theory, methods, materials, processes, and practice teaching in Illinois schools.
 For teacher education requirements applicable to all curricula, see the Council on Teacher Education.

-Council on Teacher Education policy requires that all candidates for a teacher education program pass one of the Illinois-approved basic skills tests prior to admission.
+State law mandates passing one of the Illinois-approved basic skills tests prior to student teaching.
 The Illinois State Board of Education approved basic skills testing options include the ACT Plus Writing/SAT or the Test of Academic Proficiency.
-Detailed information is available at cote.illinois.edu/certification/documents/act_procedures_for_admission.pdf.
 In order to be recommended for licensure, candidates are required to maintain a UIUC cumulative grade-point average of 2.5, content area course GPA of 3.0, and professional education course GPA of 3.0 (A=4.0).
 Candidates should consult their art education advisor or the Council on Teacher Education for the list of courses used to compute these grade-point averages.

 Contact: Mark Avery